 AND DO NOT LEAVE THE BOARD HANGING OVER THE PALLET EDGES OR GLUTS OVER 450MM IT MUST BE SUPPORTED FLAT as all time prior to use.

 Always handle with at least one person at each end of the board.
 With hands apart, lift the board and tilt to prevent sagging.
 (See data sheet for more information).

-FireCrunch is more expensive than plaster board due to the additional properties that make FireCrunch a superior lining product.
+FireCrunch is more expensive than plasterboard due to the additional properties that make FireCrunch a superior lining product.

 We cannot give you price variations here as plasterboard prices vary between suppliers, however, the cost of maintaining plasterboard in the long term well outweighs the cost of installing FireCrunch to begin with.
 Plus only 1 layer of 10mm FCA equals 3 layers of 13mm for 90 minutes in fire.

-During the manufacturing process, in carbonation, FireCrunch draws back 90% of the CO2 used in manufacture and makes it a virtually carbon neutral product.
-Any waste is just ground up and
+FireCrunch has one tenth the carbon footprint of fibre cement plaster board and due to the need for less repair, has less wastage.
+During the manufacturing process, in carbonation, FireCrunch draws back 90% of the CO2 used in manufacturing and makes it a virtually carbon neutral product.
+Any waste is just ground up and reused.

 FireCrunch has a very high fire resistance and has been tested at temperatures up to 1200ºC for over four (4) hours and board did not ignite or pass flames) CSIRO.